ralphjsmit/laravel-seo/README.md

 This package can also **generate any structured data** for you (also called schema markup).
 Structured data is a very vast subject, so we highly recommend you to check the [Google documentation dedicated to it](https://developers.google.com/search/docs/appearance/structured-data/search-gallery).

+Structured data can be added in two ways:
+- Construct custom arrays of the structured data format, which is then rendered in JSON with the correct tags on the right place by the package.
+- Use one of the 2 pre-defined templates (`Article` and `BreadcrumbList`).

 ### Adding your first schema

 Let's add the FAQPage schema markup to our website as an example: